Amanullah Khan: Cultural reforms

+The Minar-e-Elm-wa-Jahil (Minaret of Knowledge and Ignorance) erected in Kabul by Amanullah Khan to commemorate the victory over the Khost rebellion of 1924-1925.

-Amanullah's wife, Queen Soraya Tarzi played a significant role regarding his policy towards women.
+Amanullah's wife, Queen Soraya Tarzi, played a significant role regarding his policy towards women.
 This rapid modernisation created a backlash and a reactionary uprising known as the Khost rebellion which was suppressed in 1925.
 Amanullah met with many followers of the Baháʼí Faith in India and Europe, from where he brought back books that are still to be found in the Kabul Library.
 This association later served as one of the accusations against him when he was overthrown.

 The failure of Amanullah Khan's reforms, like that of any other major political phenomena, was the result of a complex set of internal and external variables, some of which were objective in origin and others of which were linked to secret service organisations operating outside the country's borders.
 On the one hand, objective reasons arose from existing tensions between the changes being implemented and the interests of society's ruling class.
 At the time, Afghanistan's foreign policy was primarily concerned with the rivalry between the Soviet Union and the United Kingdom, the so-called Great Game.
 Each attempted to gain influence in Afghanistan and foil attempts by the other power to gain influence in the region.
 This effect was inconsistent, but generally favourable for Afghanistan; Amanullah established a limited Afghan Air Force consisting of donated Soviet planes.

 Amanullah's government also accepted a close relationship with Turkestan.
 This included leaders like the King of Bukhara (Amir Seyyid Alem), to whom he provided military assistance.
 Amanullah's government also established a relationship with Enver Pasha.
 This relationship angered the Soviet Union despite both of the former mentioned subjects being defeated.